Inflation shows biggest jump in over a year in October

-LONDON British inflation hit a five-month high in October after a rise in university fees and food prices, dampening the chances that the Bank of England will flag more stimulus when it presents new forecasts on Wednesday.
+LONDON Inflation hit a five-month high in October after a rise in university fees and food prices, dampening the chances that the Bank of England will flag more stimulus when it presents new forecasts on Wednesday.

 Annual consumer price inflation jumped to 2.7 percent from 2.2 percent in September - the biggest increase in more than a year - the Office for National Statistics said on Tuesday.

-The figures raise the probability the BoE will have to increase its short-term inflation forecasts.
+The figures raise the probability the Bank will have to increase its short-term inflation forecasts.

 October's figure was the highest since May, and well above economists' average forecast of an increase to 2.3 percent.